Sensory Overload: is it a Problem in Your Life?

 - You have at least eight senses: see, hear, touch, smell, taste, move, balance and interoception.

-- Sensory overload causes distress.
+- Overload causes distress.

-- There are disorders, disabilities and differences that make it more likely for someone to experience sensory overload.
+- There are disorders, disabilities, and differences that make it more likely for someone to experience sensory overload.

 Christel Seeberger worked as an occupational therapist for more than 25 years helping people with sensory sensitivity who experience sensory overload.
 Christel has sensory sensitivity herself; she has hearing loss and wears hearing aids.
 She founded Sensory Friendly Solutions in 2016.
 Sensory Friendly Solutions brings together people around the world looking for sensory friendly living and businesses and organizations who offer sensory friendly experiences.